Nardaran

 Nardaran is a settlement and municipality on the Abşeron Peninsula in Baku, Azerbaijan.
 It has a population of 8,300.
 Located 25 kilometers northeast of central Baku, it is politically part of the Baku city-subdivision and treated as a suburb.
-Unlike most of the rest of the country which is religiously liberal, Nardaran is a center of conservative Shi'a Islam and pro-Iranian sentiment in Azerbaijan.
+Unlike most of the rest of the country, which is religiously liberal, Nardaran is a center of conservative Shi'a Islam and pro-Iranian sentiment in Azerbaijan.

-Nardaran's name come from Persian: nar (pomegranate)نار + daran (trees) داران, i.e. "place with pomegranate trees".
+Nardaran's name comes from Persian: nar (pomegranate)نار + daran (trees) داران, i.e. "place with pomegranate trees".

 The town is the site of a 14th-century castle, featuring a round tower approximately 12.5 meters high.
 During Soviet rule, the town was known as a center for growing flowers.
 Since Azerbaijan's independence, the economy has dwindled and the town is reputed for its caviar poachers.

+History

+Proof that the history of the Baku village of Nardaran dates back to the Bronze Age BC is the discovery of the first human settlements in caves on its territory called “Galaga”.

+On the rocks of the area called Umid-Gaya in the seaside part of Nardaran, as well as on the stones in Gobustan, there are various paintings.